reed-college/kronos/README.md

   * Make sure the username and password you type in are for a user who can edit the db, such as the owner
 * then you should be good to go, run `python runserver.py` and go to `localhost:5000/`

+## Running Tests
+* Run `py.test` in the home directory
+  * make sure you have a test database set up (see under 'More Detailed DB setup)
+* If you're a contributor you don't *need* to do that as your tests will get run on Travis ([travis-ci.org](https://travis-ci.org/)), but that usually takes about a minute longer than running them locally

 ## More Detailed DB setup
 This is exactly how I set my db, you don't need to follow it exactly for it to work, but it may be useful if you're not used to postgres
 * launch `psql` in the command line